KSP-RO/ProceduralParts/README.txt

 Getting this to work will require some updates to real fuels, there's no specific time-frame, I will need to collaborate with the RF developers.
 Be patient :)

+Here's the parts for RF: https://github.com/Swamp-Ig/ProceduralParts/releases/download/v0.8.0/ProceduralParts.RealFuelsSupport.0.8.0.zip

+And here's the replacement DLL: https://github.com/Swamp-Ig/ProceduralParts/releases/download/v0.8.0/modularFuelTanks.dll You'll need to go into your GameData/RealFuels/Plugins directory and replace the DLL.
+If you don't do this it's not a huge deal, it will just mean that the tweaking dialog won't update in sync with the real fuels window.

 ==== Plans for the future ====

-New shapes:
-- Add optional mounting pod for surface mounts to pod tank.
+* Improve functionality with Real Fuels.
+This will need some code changes on the real fuels end.
-- Cuboid parts, with customizable side lengths
+* Cuboid parts, with customizable side lengths
-- Extruded parts, such as hexagonal and octagonal pieces
+* Extruded parts, such as hexagonal and octagonal pieces

-Tank types:
+* Add optional mounting pod for surface mounts to pod tank.
-- Xenon tank
+* Xenon tank

-Other parts:
-- Procedural command module, possibly with rescaling / tweakable IVA.
+* Procedural command module, possibly with rescaling / tweakable IVA.

+==== Features That Are Not Planned ====

+* Shapes with 'holes' in them and concave shapes - including toroids.
+* Procedural wings, procedural fairings - there's good mods for these already.
+* Procedural engines - May happen one day, but not a priority.

 ==== Acknowlagements ====